FOUNDATION LAUNCH ACTIVITIES

 In his success, Del realized that the hardest part is getting the opportunity, exposure and guidance it takes to open the first doors in the entertainment industry.
 We are starting the Del Shores Foundation as fans of his work who realize that the next generation of southern LGBTQ+ writers are out there, and we want to create programs that lead to real opportunities for those living in the south, just starting out.

-We have many exciting ideas for programming, awards, grants and opportunities beginning in 2020!
+We have many exciting ideas for programming, awards, grants and opportunities beginning this year!
 Watch this space for ways you can participate and volunteer.

 “I’ve been involved for the last 25 years as a board member and donor for both local and national LGBTQ non-profits, and I personally feel that Del’s work like Sordid Lives and Southern Baptist Sissies has done more to change the minds of folks and to heal the hearts of others than anything I’ve ever seen.